joshkaura32/AI-Ortho-Task-01Health/README.md

 # 32Co — AI Research Take-Home: Instruction-Conditioned Treatment Planning

-> **Timeline:** 7 days from receiving this pack · **Expected effort: ~10–12 hours.**
+> **Timeline:** 7 days from receiving this pack — sized so ideas can marinate, training
-> The week is there so ideas can marinate, training (if any) can run overnight, and the
+> (if any) can run overnight, and the task fits around your job.
+Stopping early with a
-> task fits around your job — not so more features accumulate.
-A rough note of where your
-> hours went helps us read your scoping choices; stopping early with a sharp writeup beats
+> sharp writeup beats pushing on.
-> pushing on.

 This is the only document you need — the task, the data, the output format, and how we score, in one read.